htrajan/ht-drawsteel/Classes/Troubadour/2nd-Level Features/5-Drama Act Ability/Duelist Abilities/En Guarde.md

 - **12-16:** 11 damage; target can shift 2 and take a free strike against you
 - **17+:** 16 damage; target can shift 1

 **Effect:** If the target shifts or takes a free strike against you during this ability, you can shift 3 and take a melee free strike against the target.
-If the target deals damage to you during this ability, you have `(SURGE)` on your free strike.
+If the target deals damage to you during this ability, you have `⚡` on your free strike.